Gartcart/Gartcart/README.md

 # TODO
 - Build a movie recommendation engine that takes a movie dataset and recommends new movies based on the user's preferences and similarities to previous movies watched.

+- Finish personal website and add anonymous analytics to see visitor count!